What's the Difference Between Ice Cream & Gelato

 The Bottom Line

 Cost: On average, gelato costs 30-50% more than ice cream.
 Ice cream may be cheaper at the register, yet you are saving a few pennies merely to eat a lot of whipped air.
-Gelato is more densely packed and you will get much more out of it than store-bought American ice cream.
-Although a pint of gelato will have a bigger price tag on it at the grocery store than regular ice cream, when it comes down to it, you are actually paying the same amount.
+Gelato is more densely packed, and you will get much more out of it than store-bought American ice cream.
+Although a pint of gelato will have a bigger price tag at the grocery store than regular ice cream, when it comes down to it, you are actually paying the same amount.

-Sugar: You may be wondering about sugar content in the two.
+Sugar: You may be wondering about the sugar content in the two.
 The amount of sugar may vary depending on the recipe you are following for either ice cream or gelato.
 All in all, however, sugar content is not a huge dividing factor.

 Regardless of these differences, both ice cream and gelato belong to the same delicious family of creamy treats.
 Why squabble over differences?
 Just pick up the spoon and enjoy.